Art School Portfolio Two 1983-1997

 His Vigil Having Lapsed (1984)

-Originally I thought I had destroyed this canvas with all my other cloth sculpture paintings, but I may have sold this one.
+Originally I thought I had destroyed this canvas with all my other cloth sculpture paintings, but this one may have been sold.

 Figurative Hybrids and Noteable Class Projects